Welcome to our main kids’ bedroom design photo gallery where we feature boy and girl bedroom designs.

 You’ll still need to consider all aspects of creating this space.
 There are building permits and regulations.
 If you’re making major changes to a room, you’ll also need to get a structural engineer involved in the process.
 And, of course, there is the all-important budget.

 Most homeowners plan for the possibility of extra bedrooms with nearly 80 percent preferring houses with three or four rooms, according to the NAHB.
 You can confine your additional costs to the interior decorating.
 If space is tight, you might want to consider adding a closet which will run you under $2,000 on average.
 The essential thing is to account for every expense.

 Keep an estimate of what you want to do from painting walls to installing flooring to adding furniture.
 You should expect to pay under $2,000 for a quality bedroom set.
 You might find some less expensive options with secondhand pieces or repurposed furniture.
-Bear in mind that you’ll be replacing it more often than the investment you’d make in a master bedroom suite.
+Bear in mind that you’ll be replacing it more often than the investment you’d make in a primary bedroom suite.

 C. Types of Kids Bedroom Designs